Course overview

 Course structure

-- Level 3 - at least 6 credit points (4 must be Business and Law undergraduate units)
+- a minimum of 6 credit points at level 3 (4 must be Business and Law undergraduate units).

 Seven credit points of Foundation units: